gap-system/GapWWW/faq.md

 single group, but a family of presentations parametrized by the primes p.
 GAP has no methods for handling such a family of presentations in one step.
-However GAP has methods to investigate  each such presentation   for any given (not too big) prime p.
+However GAP has methods to investigate  each such presentation   for any given (not too big) prime $p$.
 In her reply Bettina Eick recommends:

 > you can use GAP to investigate your question for any fixed prime p.
 >